whint/messagestore-viewer-cf/readme.md

 For advanced configuration e.g. of the route, authentication or destinations, you can deploy a locally build version of the WHINT MessageStore Viewer.
 The only prerequisite is that you have a recent version of [Node.js](https://nodejs.org/en/download/) installed.

-Clone the repository and install the dependencies (this may take some time):
+Clone the repository and install the dependencies (this may take some time)

     git clone https://github.com/whint/messagestore-viewer-cf
     npm install